azzzy/bt4bridge/README.md

 ## Known Limitations

-1. **LED Control Not Implemented**: The PG_BT4's LEDs cannot currently be controlled from the bridge.
-The LEDs will turn on when connected but cannot be toggled via MIDI input.
-See LED_NEXT_STEPS.md for investigation details.

-2. **Single Device Support**: Currently designed for one PG_BT4 controller.
+1. **Single Device Support**: Currently designed for one PG_BT4 controller.
 Multiple device support would require extending the scanner logic.

-3. **macOS Only**: Uses CoreBluetooth and CoreMIDI frameworks which are macOS-specific.
+2. **macOS Only**: Uses CoreBluetooth and CoreMIDI frameworks which are macOS-specific.

+3. **Launch at Login**: UI toggle is present in menu bar app but ServiceManagement integration is not yet complete.

 ## Contributing